OpenNebula/docs/source/management_and_operations/edge_cluster_management/google_cluster.rst

 An Edge Cluster in Google creates the following resources:

-* **Google compute instance**: host to run virtual machines.
+* **Google compute instance**: host to run Virtual Machines.
 * **Google compute network**: it creates an isolated virtual network for all the deployed resources.
-* **Google compute firewall**: by default all the traffic is allowed, you can later setup custom Security Groups through the OpenNebula interface.
+* **Google compute firewall**: by default all the traffic is allowed but you can set up custom Security Groups through the OpenNebula interface later.

 The network model is implemented in the following way:

 * **Public Networking**: this is implemented using port forwarding between the host and the VM.
-Each time a network is attached to the virtual machine, ports will be forwarded from the public IP of the host where it is running.
+Each time a network is attached to the Virtual Machine, ports will be forwarded from the public IP of the host where it is running.
 * **Private Networking**: this is implemented using (BGP-EVPN) and VXLAN.

 |image_cluster|